-Sarah Xiao is a PhD student at the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto.
-Her research interests are in nursing care quality, performance measurement, and quality improvement.
-Sarah’s doctoral research focuses on developing nursing process healthcare indicators to determine and evaluate the quality of nursing care on patient outcomes.
+Sarah’s doctoral research focused on nursing care quality, performance measurement, and quality improvement.
+Sarah developed healthcare indicators to determine and evaluate the quality of nursing care on patient outcomes.
 Developing indicators sensitive to nursing care will enable nurses to accurately document patients’ responses directly influenced by their care and focus on nursing care practices that bring about the most improvements in patients.
 Findings from Sarah’s research will help address current issues around the benefits and costs of nursing services and provide better evidence and support to monitor and improve organizational outcomes.

 Brianna’s doctoral research focused on the retention of Primary Health Care Nurse Practitioners in Ontario.
 To ensure that the NP role is sustainable and provides access to primary health care for Ontarians, there is a need to better articulate and implement NP health human resource strategies.
 This includes strategies that are related to work environments and focus on retention.
 For more information, please contact Brianna at email@example.com

 Home and Community-Based Service Utilization Patterns for Seniors with Alzheimer’s Disease and Related Dementias